Gisborne District Council: History

-Gisborne District Council was established in 1989 as part of a major nationwide reform of local government.
+Gisborne District Council was established on 1 November 1989 as part of a major nationwide reform of local government.
 It replaced the councils of Gisborne City, Cook County, Waiapu County and Waikohu County, East Cape United Council, East Cape Catchment Board and Regional Water Board, East Coast Pest Destruction Board, two harbour boards, and several noxious plants authorities and recreation reserve boards.
 It was the only unitary authority in New Zealand until three others were created in 1992.

 County councils had been formed in 1876, with the abolition of the Auckland Provincial Council.
 Uawa County had split off from Cook County in 1918, but merged back in 1964.

+Gisborne District Council had 16 councillors and 11 wards in 1989.
+It reduced to 15 councillors and 7 wards (including Matakaoa and Waiapu) in 1995, to 14 councillors in 1998, then 13 councillors and 5 wards in 2013.

+In late September 2023, the Gisborne District Council attracted significant domestic media attention after an animal control officer accidentally euthanised a pet dog named "Sarge" with a bolt gun, having mistaken him for another impounded dog.
+The Council apologised to Sarge's owners Logan and Piri, and reached a settlement with them.
+The animal control officer also resigned.
+Sarge's owners have called for a nationwide ban on bolt guns, and for the Council to leave calling cards, and to assign euthanasing to a humane third party.